Rabbitoreg/DevLearn25-windsurf2/README.md

-# AI Tool Match - Conference Game
+# AI Tool Match

+This is a conference game built with Next.js for DevLearn 2025.

+**Status**: Connected to Supabase database for live conference use.
 A gameful, live, multi-player simulation where attendees act as an AI agent and pick the right tool for the job.

 ## 🎮 Game Overview